Jammes Luckett: Music

-Poperratic (1994–2009)
+Poperratic (1994–Present)

 Jammes' one-woman music group, Poperratic, first began as Alien Tempo Experiment 13, also known as ATE 13.
 With Go Little Records, she self-released a number of cassette albums.
 In 1998, she saw her first 7" Vinyl E.P., "Live!
 From The Roller Derby" commercially released on the now-defunct New York-based indie label Glimmerfed Records.
 The E.P. was co-produced by Luckett, with A.J.
 Lambert, then-future film director Lucky McKee, and also Don Fleming (musician) the noted music producer who has worked with (Hole, Sonic Youth, Shonen Knife).

-Poperratic's music was mostly noted for its catchy melodies, elaborate harmony arrangements, crunchy guitars and unusual structures, all written and performed by Luckett, herself.
+Poperratic's music is mostly noted for its catchy melodies, elaborate harmony arrangements, crunchy guitars and unusual structures, all written and performed by Luckett, herself.
 Due to the unconventional structures Luckett often uses, as well as storytelling techniques, Luckett's music tends to have a cinematic quality to it.
 When asked who his favorite film directors of previous generations who piqued his interest in horror were, Lucky McKee alluded to the fact that he considers Luckett a peer in this regard, by listing Poperratic as a favorite.
 Comic book illustrator Jordan Crane, of NON-existence Comics once described one of Luckett's early rock releases as "hitting around PJ Harvey meets the Pixies... with some Beatles."

 In early 2007, Poperratic's first studio album, 'Vagus (the wandering nerve.)' was released.
 A review at Perrero said of the 'Vagus', "The album overall has a really bluesy old school rock feel, by way of the grrl band movement of the early 90s."